brunasil98/Resume/Projects/LoRa Localization Model/README.md

 ![image](https://user-images.githubusercontent.com/75848451/152470563-a9249107-9ed8-4a67-be20-d2fda14682b8.png)

   First, we set up a Server/Client network between the gateway and end-node to ensure that a two-way communication happens.
 Both equipment was setting up in the same frequency (868 MHz) via Arduino Software.
-After connected, they sent signals back and forward between each other, for collection of data.
+After connected, they sent signals back and forward between them, which were how we collected data.
 The end-node was assembled in each 2 meters of the apartment until got at 12 meters.

 ![image](https://user-images.githubusercontent.com/75848451/152471446-9d7e0162-a00a-42af-a59a-9d70112a557c.png)